 But already, I can tell that this weekend’s annual Congress (once again back in Vancouver) should do better.
 This year, the 192-page conference program lists over a dozen studies reporting specifically on women’s experience of heart disease.(1) Sounds good – until you remember that it’s a puny drop in the bucket for an international conference where over 500 original new scientific papers are being presented about a diagnosis that has killed more women than men every year since 1984.

 Once again, I am reminded this weekend of the book called Outrageous Practices: How Gender Bias Threatens Women’s Health.

 This compelling book, written by medical journalists Leslie Laurence and Beth Weinhouse, contains a mind-numbing history lesson of landmark studies in which medical researchers somehow forgot to invite women.
 These include:

-- the Physicians Health Study, which concluded that taking an aspirin a day would reduce the risk of heart disease, included 22,000 men and no women.
-See more on this now-controversial recommendation here and here.
+- the 1989 Physicians Health Study, which concluded that taking an aspirin a day would reduce the risk of heart disease, included 22,000 men and no women.
+It wasn’t until 2005 that the Women’s Health Study disputed those findings in women.
+See more on this now-controversial aspirin recommendation for women here and here.

 - the Multiple Risk Factor Intervention Trial, known as Mr. Fit, a longterm study of lifestyle factors related to cholesterol and heart disease, included 13,000 men and no women.